 11. Take Pictures

 Looking for a new home is exciting and emotional.
-And the more homes you look at the more the features might start to meld together.
+And the more homes you visit, the more features might start to meld together.
 Differentiate between the home with the large dining room from the house with a finished basement by taking photos as you tour the home so that you can more clearly recall the details of what you liked and didn’t like later on.

 12. Get a Home Inspection